unfoldingWord/wordMAP/README.md

 ## Corpus Index
 This index is generated by iterating over the corpus.
-For each unaligned sentence pair in the corpus
+For each unaligned sentence pair in the corpus:

 1. Filter out punctuation from the corpus.
 1. Generate n-grams for each sentence (n-grams are often limited to lengths of 1 to 3).
 1. Generate permutations of all possible combinations of n-grams between primary and secondary sentences so that we can: